Saying that i am passionate about encaustic painting is an understatement;

 Fire proof surface to work on .

 Thick Paper Towels

 10 Encaustic Paints

-*18×18 cm Sturdy substrate with porous surface, i.e. : wood panels/MDF panel or plywood / Ampersand Encausticbord ( *recommended size for beginners class)
+*18×18 cm ( or bigger) Sturdy substrate with porous surface, i.e. : wood panels/MDF panel or plywood / Ampersand Encausticbord ( *recommended size for beginners class)

 *Dry Pigments (*Optional if you want to make your own wax and shellac colours)